 After living a few years in the DC area, Gloria missed her involvement with nonprofits and realized that Hispanic communities needed help in the DC area and decided to create the first chapter of the Northern Virginia Hispanic Junior Chamber of Commerce (NOVA Hispanic JAYCEES) and held the positions of Vice President and President of the Board.
 The group helped numerous Hispanics in the area providing them with education, financial assistance, and cultural activities.
 In addition, she held various board positions at the Holy Spirit Catholic School PTA and she was appointed by the school principal Chairman of the Holy Spirit School Advisory Board.

 Throughout her professional career, Gloria has worked for several International CPA firms and consulting firms.
 When she moved to the DC area, she worked for 10 years for the U.S. Department of Treasury as an Accountant.
 And for the past 16 years she works for Oracle Corporation as a Senior Principal Product Manager for Financial and Human Resources Applications.
-In addition, she held the position of Treasurer of the Board of Directors for the Washington Metropolitan Philharmonic Association and currently, is the President of The Alexandria Singers Board of Directors.
+In addition, she held the position of Treasurer of the Board of Directors for the Washington Metropolitan Philharmonic Association and this is her second year as President of The Alexandria Singers Board of Directors.
 She aspires to continue helping the Singers organization and other Arts organizations and sharing her passion for art and music together with her professional experience.